webpro255/Living-Off-the-Land-Techniques/README.md

 This repo is for:
 - 🕵️ Defenders who want to think like attackers
 - 🧠 Red teamers who actually read docs
-- 🧪 Students who’d rather build tools than run Python from TikTok
+- 🧪 Students who’d rather understand the system than chase clout with cut-and-paste scripts.

-⚠️ If you're here to be a menace — get good, get legal, or get lost.
+⚠️ If you're here with bad intentions or to be a menace — You are better off sharpening your skills, staying ethical or doing everyone a favor and just log off.

 ---

-## 🤝 Contribute Like a Legend
-Found a LotL trick?
+## Found a LotL trick?
 Want eternal GitHub clout?
 - PRs welcome
 - Be clever, not clumsy
 - Keep it sharp, keep it useful